thessrb/thessrbio/README.md

 *Thessaloniki Ruby Meetup Home*

-This is ruby community project
+This is a ruby community project